Skip to main content

 Objectives and Key Results (OKRs)

-OKRs are a quarterly operating cadence that pair a directional objective with measurable key results; the executive accountability layer marketing must own.
+OKRs pair a directional objective with measurable key results each quarter, the executive accountability layer marketing is expected to own.

 Objectives and Key Results (OKRs), abstract on-brand illustration